Is the Best Actress Race Over? Jessie Buckley’s Price Hits Lock Territory Following Actor Awards

 Best Actress Market Movement: Buckley Surges Ahead

-The Oscar nominations were announced on January 22, but by that time the market had already consolidated around Jessie Buckley for her role as Agnes Hathaway in Chloé Zhao's Hamnet.
-Buckley has been nearly unbeatable this season, with back-to-back wins at the Golden Globes and Critics Choice Awards.
+The Oscar nominations were announced on January 22, and the market quickly consolidated around Jessie Buckley for her role as Agnes Hathaway in Chloé Zhao's Hamnet.
+Buckley has been unbeatable this season, with back-to-back wins at the Golden Globes, Critics Choice, BAFTAs and most recently, the Actor Awards.

-Currently, a ‘Yes’ contract for Buckley on Kalshi is trading at 89¢.
-That’s down slightly from a peak of 91¢ in mid-January, but it’s still firmly in near-lock territory.
+Currently, a ‘Yes’ contract for Buckley on Kalshi is trading at 97¢.
+That’s even higher than her January peak of 91¢ in mid-January, and now firmly in near-lock territory.
 Traders are betting heavily on the narrative that Hamnet, which secured 11 BAFTA nominations, is this year’s big winner.

-Emma Stone, who many thought would be a major threat for her role in Bugonia, has seen her price collapse to just 3¢.
-Despite her proven winning ability, the market doesn’t believe Stone is headed for a third Oscar win this year.
+Emma Stone, who many thought would be a major threat for her role in Bugonia, has seen her price collapse to just 2¢.
+Despite her pedigree, the market doesn’t believe Stone is headed for a third Oscar win this year.

 Best Actress: The Nominees